OnePlus Pad Review: Dressed up with nowhere to go

 This slideshow requires JavaScript.

-Similar to many other tablets, OnePlus opted to show some recent apps in the taskbar, but unlike Apple and Samsung, you can only access it from the home screen.
+Like many other tablets, OnePlus opted to show some recent apps in the taskbar, but unlike Apple and Samsung, you can only access it from the home screen.
 There are a lot of half-baked features like this.
 They’re relatively inconsequential, but combined, it shows the immaturity of OxygenOS on tablets.
 For instance, there’s no system search, and when you’re using the tablet keyboard/trackpad, you can’t go back to the home screen without touching the screen.
 You can click on the gesture bar on iPad to go home.
 Adding to this, there’s still the brutal OnePlus shelf from its phones, but it’s not resized and is super laggy whenever you accidentally open it.
 Weirdly, it also becomes visible on the multitasking screen too.

 On top of that, widgets are all mismatched sizes, and if you get them to fit in one orientation, the next time you flip your tablet 90-degrees messes them up.
 My Screen Time widget even inexplicitly resized itself when I had the keyboard attached.